All about income protection insurance

 If you do fall ill or have an accident, your employer may give you sick leave (which could last only a few weeks).
-Or maybe you’ve got enough in savings or a big emergency fund to last you a while, or perhaps you’re even eligible for state benefits (which, by the way, gives you less than £100 a week!!).
+Or maybe you’ve got enough in savings or a big emergency fund to last you a while, or perhaps you’re even eligible for state benefits (which, by the way, give you around £100 a week only!!).

 In what scenarios will an income protection plan replace my income?

 Income protection insurance usually covers you if you can’t work, for any reason!
 So that could be for mental health reasons, it could be for a broken bone, and of course those scary things like cancer.
 Anything that stops you from doing your day job will typically trigger a payout from your policy, but as always, do check your insurer’s policy wording in case they take a different approach.

 Ok, the real question: What’s not covered by income protection insurance?